Best Vitamix alternatives – brilliant blenders at lower prices

 Reasons to avoid

-Why it’s a great alternative: The Nutribullet SmartSense blender is so simple to use.
+Why it’s a great alternative: The Nutribullet SmartSense blender is simple to use.
 If you haven't bought a blender before, this is a nice starting point.
 It feels sturdy and modern – I loved the illuminated panel that greets you 'hello' and the automatic 'smart sensor' that detects your ingredient load to deliver perfectly smooth results.
 With 1400 watts and duller blades, it's less powerful than a Vitamix, but at just $119, it’s extremely affordable.
+The two travel pitchers (which are also compatible with the base) add even more value for money.

 What we didn't like: It feels much less premium than a professional-looking Vitamix.
+It's a little plasticky.
 On the higher settings, it can get very noisy.
-The hummus I made in this was pretty dry and lumpy – and tricky to clean around the plastic ridges at the bottom.
-The blender is on the larger side, so you'll need some cabinet space, especially with its single-serve cups.
+It can't crush ice and the hummus was dry and lumpy – and tricky to clean around the plastic ridges at the bottom.
+The kit gives you flexibility, but you'll need some cabinet space to store all the single-serve cups.

-Who would it suit: Anyone who wants to blend big batches of smoothies on a budget.
-It struggles on dry dips and it can't blend crushed ice, so it's not one for frozen cocktail lovers.
+Who would it suit: Anyone who wants to blend big batches of smoothies on a budget, and wants the flexibility of various pitcher sizes.
+Since it struggles it can't blend crushed ice, so it's not one for frozen cocktail lovers.

 Vitamix A3500 | Nutribullet SmartSense | |